Sudo-Ivan/Reticulum-Go/README.md

 - To be fully compatible with the Python reference implementation.
 - Additional privacy and security features.
-- Support for a broader range of platforms and architectures old and new.
+- Support for a broader range of platforms and architectures legacy and modern.

 ## Quick Start